raz0red/retrostash/beetle-psx-libretro/README.md

 * PGXP perspective correct texturing and subpixel precision, developed by iCatButler;

 ## Building
+Beetle PSX is a port/fork of Mednafen's PSX module to

 Beetle PSX can be built with `make`.
 To build with hardware renderer support, run `make HAVE_HW=1`. `make clean` is required when switching between HW and non-HW builds.